 CO has a low solubility, and SC observed were always below 10%.
 However, our internal CO CFA calibration had to be evaluated.
 To do so, five 986 g discrete samples from the PLACE core were analysed at UR, following a modified version of the protocol detailed on Sect.
-SI 1.10, in which the ice samples are not grated into a powder and standard gas is not added to the vessel before melting the sample.
+SI 1.10 in which the ice samples are not grated into a powder and standard gas is not added to the vessel before melting the sample.
 [CO] obtained from these discrete measurements can be compared to the continuous CFA dataset, collected at both DRI (2015) and IGE (2017).
-Only five samples were analysed discreetly, as this analytical capability was designed only in late 2019, and applied in priority to investigate if high frequency CO spikes observed in Greenland continuous CO records could be driven by in-extractu, production as described in Sect.
-3.2.4 (in-extractu CO production occurs during the melting analytical process).
-However, the depths of the five discrete samples described here ranged the entire core, from 84 to 146 m depth.
+Only five samples were analysed discreetly, as this analytical capability was designed only in late 2019, and applied 1 2 in priority to investigate if high frequency CO spikes observed in Greenland continuous CO 3 records could be driven by in-extractu, production as described in Sect.
+3.2.4 (in-extractu CO 4 production occurs during the melting analytical process).
+However, the depths of the five discrete 5 samples described here ranged the entire core, from 84 to 146 m depth.
+Blank corrections were 6 applied by subtracting the average of four gas free ice runs (CO mole fraction = 9.0 ± 2.1 ppbv) 7 that were run concurrently with the five PLACE core samples.
+The CO mole fraction measurement 8 uncertainty for the five PLACE cores samples was defined as the CO mole fraction variability 9 of the gas free ice measurements.

-6 A direct comparison of discrete and continuous dataset is reported on Fig. S7.
+A direct comparison of discrete and continuous dataset is reported on Fig. S7.
 The standard deviation of the differences between discrete and CFA-based CO measurements is 1.8 ppbv and 2.8 ppbv for the IGE (n=5) and DRI (n=4), respectively.
-The average offset between discrete and

-9 CFA-based CO measurements is 1.3 ppbv and 2.1 ppbv for the IGE (n=5) and DRI (n=4),

-10 respectively.
-This excellent agreement supports our approach to internally calibrate continuous

-11 CO, and demonstrates that continuous [CO] dataset can now be accurate, which is an important
+The average offset between discrete and CFA-based CO measurements is 1.3 ppbv and 2.1 ppbv for the IGE (n=5) and DRI (n=4), respectively.
+This excellent agreement supports our approach to internally calibrate continuous CO, and demonstrates that continuous [CO] dataset can now be accurate, which is an important

-12 improvement since the NEEM-2011-S1 measurements (Faïn et al., 2014).
+16 improvement since the NEEM-2011-S1 measurements (Faïn et al., 2014).

+Faïn et al., 2021, CP, Supplementary Information

-Figure S7.
-Comparison of CO mixing ratios measured on the PLACE ice core by discrete or continuous methods.
-Continuus [CO] values are calculated as the mean CFA [CO] levels on the depth intervals spanned by discrete samples.
+1 Figure S7.
+Comparison of CO mixing ratios measured on the PLACE ice core by discrete or continuous

+2 methods.
+Continous [CO] values are calculated as the mean CFA [CO] levels on the depth intervals

+3 spanned by discrete samples.
 Discrete dataset is compared with both DRI and IGE continuous CO dataset.

-Sample depth intervals encompassed the entire span of the PLACE core, from 84 to 146 m depth.
+4 Sample depth intervals encompassed the entire span of the PLACE core, from 84 to 146 m depth.

-2 1.9.
+5 1.9.
 Smoothing of continuous CO measurements

-3 1.9.1.
+6 1.9.1.
 Impulse responses of CFA systems

-4 Due to mixing and dead volumes, the CFA system introduces a smoothing of the gas signals.

-5 Using the method described in Stowasser et al. (2012), we measured during each analytical

-6 campaign the switch between two mixes of deionized water and standard gases (Fig. S8-11, left

-7 panels).
-It allowed us to determine step responses of the CFA systems, which is not instantaneous

-8 but spreads over time.
-During the 2013 DRI campaign, both Idex Transfer-Line and Membrana

-- 9 Micromodule degassers were used (Table S2), and step responses were determined for each - 10 degasser configuration.
+Due to mixing and dead volumes, the CFA system introduces a smoothing of the gas signals.
+Using the method described in Stowasser et al. (2012), we measured during each analytical campaign the switch between two mixes of deionized water and standard gases (Fig. S8-11, left panels).
+It allowed us to determine step responses of the CFA systems, which is not instantaneous but spreads over time.
+During the 2013 DRI campaign, both Idex Transfer-Line and Membrana Micromodule degassers were used (Table S2), and step responses were determined for each

+13 degasser configuration.